HeZhang33/LLM-Fine-Tuning-Azure/labs/fine_tuning_dashboards/gpt_4o_mini_fine_tuning_azure_ai_foundry_dashboard.md

-## Text Fine-Tuning GPT-4o-mini Model - An AI Foundry Dashboard Experience
+## Supervised Fine-Tuning GPT-4o-mini Model for Text Q&A - An AI Foundry Dashboard Experience

 Learn how to fine-tune a **gpt-4o-mini** model using the Azure AI Foundry UI Dashboard.